SkoolNotes/Taproot/2021BIO201/KBhBIO101CellCycle.md

 **Telophase**
 A "cleavage furrow" forms in the centre of the cell created by actin on the circumference constricting.
 As this cleavage deepens (the actin constricting further), the chromasomes unravel whilst a new nuclear envelope forms.

-The spindle apparutus now disassembles; the microtubuals are broken down futher into monomers that will eventually construct the exoskeleton of the new cells.
+The spindle apparutus now disassembles; the microtubuals are broken down further into monomers that will eventually construct the exoskeleton of the new cells.

 **Cytokinesis**
 In animals... the cleavage furrow deepends even more and **extends** to the point where the two cells fully seperate.